jenmunoz/Chapter3_parasites/README_Bayesian_approach.md

 Notes on priors: ( Gelman 2006)
 1)non informative priors =Improper priors, uniform the uniform(0;A) model yields a limiting proper posterior densityas A !
 1, as long as the number of groups J is at least 3.
 Thus, for a ¯nite butsu±ciently large A, inferences are not sensitive to the choice of A.
 Noninformative prior distributions are intended to allow Bayesian inference for param-eters about which not much is known beyond the data included in the analysis at hand.
+ Uniform prior distributions are possible (e.g. by setting stan_glm's prior argument to NULL) but, unless the data is very strong, they are not recommended and are not non-informative, giving the same probability mass to implausible values as plausible ones.

 2) weakly informative priors:We characterize a prior distribution as weakly informative if it is proper but is set upso that the information it does provide is intentionally weaker than whatever actualprior knowledge is available.
 Iin general any problem has some natural constraints that would allow aweakly-informative model. dor regression models on the logarithmic orlogit scale, with predictors that are binary or scaled to have standard deviation 1, wecan be sure for most applications that e®ect sizes will be less than 10, or certainly lessthan 100.